Skip to content

 CreatedDate the token was created.

-1. On the user edit page, scroll to the API Tokens panel.
+1. On the Update User page, scroll to the API Tokens section.

 3. In the dialog: